Vulnerability Assessment & Penetration Testing (VAPT) Explained

 During an application VAPT, security professionals analyze the application’s code, architecture, and configuration to identify vulnerabilities that could potentially be exploited.
 They may employ manual code review techniques to identify coding errors, insecure configurations, or poor authentication and authorization mechanisms.

 By conducting application VAPT, organizations can identify and address vulnerabilities such as SQL injection, cross-site scripting (XSS), insecure direct object references, and other common web application vulnerabilities.
-This helps organizations ensure that their applications are secure and resilient against potential attacks.
+This helps organizations ensure their applications are secure and resilient against potential attacks.

 Wireless VAPT